Cart 0

 shutterstock_164755391.jpg

-Meet the Old Gods of Ireland, Scotland & Wales
+of Ireland, Scotland & Wales

 In this summer series we will encounter some key male figures of Celtic myth.
-In the age of the manosphere, when western culture is crying out for a model of masculinity that serves the Earth and all genders, what can these beings teach us?
+In the age of the manosphere, when Western culture is crying out for a model of masculinity that serves the Earth and all genders, what can these beings teach us?

 Untitled-1.jpg